 Greenbrier Christian Academy seeks to provide a safe environment for all of its students, faculty and staff.
 Therefore, there is a current and thorough campus security and crisis management plan in place including an armed resource officer.
 The school has a "Parent Alert" system that will contact families in the event of a campus emergency or emergency weather related event.
-It is imperative that all of the population of the school adhere to and support this plan to ensure optimal safety for the students.
 Information may be found in the Safety and Security Information for Parents pamphlet.
 This pamphlet is available online on the school's website or in the Student Services Office.